santhisegu/qwiklabs-assesment/README.md

 # qwiklabs-assesment
+I am editing the README file.
+Adding some more details about the project description.
-this is a coursera assesment of the course introduction to git and github.
+This is a coursera assesment of the course introduction to git and github.